Review — TinyBERT: Distilling BERT for Natural Language Understanding

 2.5.
 Overall

-• To unify, the distillation loss of the corresponding layers between the teacher and the student network is:
+• To unify, the loss of the corresponding layers between the teacher and the student network is:

-3. TinyBERT Knowledge Distillation Stages
+3. TinyBERT Knowledge Stages

 3.1.
-General Distillation
+General

 3.2.
-Task-Specific Distillation
+Task-Specific

-• Specifically, the fine-tuned BERT is used as the teacher and a data augmentation method is proposed to expand the task-specific training set.
+• Specifically, the fine-tuned is used as the teacher and a data augmentation method is proposed to expand the task-specific training set.

 • Training with more task-related examples, the generalization ability of the student model can be further improved.